Select Page

 Australian Catholic Mapping Online (ACMO) is the mapping platform of the National Centre for Pastoral Research (NCPR).

-In 2021, the ABS divided Australian Census data into 61,845 Census statistical areas (SA1s) which cover all of Australia.
-The NCPR uses the mapping platform to allocate Census SA1s across approximately 1,300 Catholic parishes in Australia.
-SA1s don’t always fit neatly into parish and diocesan boundaries, so the Centre consults with dioceses to ensure that the boundaries used for the profiles are “the best fit.”
-For example, in the map alongside, diocesan boundaries are shown by the dark blue lines on the above map and the light blue lines indicate parish boundaries.
-Once the boundaries have been confirmed, production of the National, Diocesan and Parish Social Profiles commences.
+A note about the boundaries used for the Catholic Census maps: In 2021, the ABS divided Australian Census data into 61,845 Census statistical areas (SA1s) which cover all of Australia.
+In the mapping platform, the Census SA1s are allocated across approximately 1,230 Catholic parishes in Australia.
+SA1s don’t always fit neatly into parish and diocesan canonical boundaries, so the Centre consults with dioceses to ensure that the Census boundaries are “best fit.”
+The confirmed boundaries are used to produce National, Diocesan and Parish Social Profiles.
+These boundaries appear on the Catholic Census maps, but of course, they do not override canonical boundaries, which are ecclesiastically administered areas.

 2021 Percentage of Aboriginal and Torres Strait Islander Catholics by Diocese

-The 2021 Percentage of Aboriginal and Torres Strait Islander Catholics by Diocese Map is shaded in five shades of light yellow to dark green to show the proportion of people in each diocese.
-Dioceses shaded the darkest green (Broome and Darwin) have the highest proportions of Aboriginal and Torres Strait Islander Catholics, while the dioceses shaded in lighter shades have lesser proportions.
-Nationally, Aboriginal and Torres Strait Islander Catholics account for 2.7 per cent of the Australian Catholic population.
-Seven dioceses (Adelaide, Ballarat, Sandhurst, Melbourne, Sale, Sydney and Perth) shaded in light yellow have the lowest proportions ranging from 0.5 to 1.9 per cent.
-The map is available for download and printing in A3 and A4 using the links below:
+The 2021 Percentage of Aboriginal and Torres Strait Islander Catholics by Diocese Map has five colours, from light yellow to dark green, to show the proportion of people in each diocese.
+Dioceses shaded the darkest green (Broome and Darwin) have the highest proportions of Aboriginal and Torres Strait Islander Catholics, while the dioceses with lighter colours have lesser proportions.
+In 2021, Aboriginal and Torres Strait Islander Catholics accounted for 2.7 per cent of the Australian Catholic population.
+The map is available in A3 and A4 formats using the following links:

 2021 Percentage of Catholics Map